-Quest Diagnostics will soon have the world’s largest automated specimen testing facility when it opens its new lab in Clifton, NJ.
+Quest Diagnostics will soon have the world’s largest automated specimen testing facility when it opens its new lab in Clifton, NJ (pictured in the artistic rendering above).
 The new lab will perform routine diagnostic testing for 40 million people throughout the eastern region of the US, spanning from New York to Virginia.
 The goal is to offer a more comprehensive testing menu, faster turnaround, and additional capacity to accommodate more patients and clients.
 The NJEDA (New Jersey Economic Development Authority) project will act as the flagship lab in Quest’s portfolio, with the highest volume output per square foot in the industry.
 The 250,000 sq. ft. diagnostic wet lab will be paired with a five-story, 375,000 sq. ft. parking structure, with expansion rights for 400 additional parking bays.
 The Quest facility will become part of the mixed-use ON3 campus along northern New Jersey’s Route 3, and will occupy about 12 acres within the 116-acre campus.
 Slated to open in early 2021, the lab will house more than 1,100 employees and provide enhanced diagnostic information services to more than 40 million people in the Mid-Atlantic.
 Quest Diagnostics, by building this new facility, aims to employ people throughout New York, New Jersey, and Pennsylvania by mid-2021.

 The project team is led by GRE, acting on behalf of Quest as the developer and real estate and facilities program manager, heading project efforts from land acquisition through certificate of occupancy.
 Also on the project team are Flad Architects (architect), WSP (MEP engineer), Mark Cavagnero Associates (design architect), Langan Engineering (civil engineer), and Gilbane Building Co. (construction manager).